Mechanic: Resurrection: Plot

 Since faking his own death, Arthur Bishop has been living quietly in Rio de Janeiro under the name Santos.
-He is approached by a courier, Renee Tran, who knows his true identity and explains that her employer wishes Bishop to kill three targets and stage their deaths as accidents.
-Bishop escapes, eluding her mercenaries and her, and fleeing to Thailand.
-He takes shelter at the resort-island beach house of his friend, Mei, and learns that Tran is working for Riah Crain.
+He is approached by a courier, Renee Tran, who has tracked him down, and explains that her employer wants Bishop to kill three targets and stage their deaths as accidents as is his specialty.
+Bishop escapes her and flees to Thailand.
+He takes shelter at the resort island beach house of his friend, Mei, and learns that Tran is working for Riah Crain.

-Some time later, a bruised woman, Gina Thornton, approaches Mei for first aid before returning to a boat anchored nearby.
-Mei sees her being beaten by a man aboard the boat and alerts Bishop.
-Together, they rescue Gina, but in the scuffle, the man's head hits a bollard and he dies.
-Bishop searches, unsuccessfully, for evidence of the man's identity, then sets the boat ablaze.

-While Mei tends to Gina's injuries, Bishop finds that Gina is also connected to Crain, and concludes that he anticipated Bishop would become romantically involved with her; he would then kidnap her to make Bishop take the assassination jobs.
-On being confronted with his theory, Gina reveals that Crain had threatened the children's shelter in Cambodia that she runs unless she participated.
+Bishop and Mei rescue a woman Mei sees being beaten by a man aboard a boat.
+In the scuffle, the man's head hits a bollard and he dies.
+Bishop sets the boat ablaze and discovers that the woman, Gina Thornton, was planted there for him, and is connected to Crain.
+He concludes that Crain anticipated Bishop would become romantically involved with her, then kidnap her as leverage so that Bishop would take on the assassinations.
+Gina reveals that Crain had threatened the children's shelter in Cambodia that she runs unless she participated.
 Over the next few days, Bishop gets to know Gina better, and they fall in love.
-As expected, Crain's mercenaries arrive and abduct them.

-Crain keeps Gina hostage to ensure Bishop completes the assassinations.
+He reveals that he knew Crain as a child, as the two were sold to the same gang as kids.
+Crain holds a grudge because Bishop escaped the gang and Crain feels he abandoned him.
+As expected, Crain's mercenaries abduct them and Crain keeps Gina hostage to ensure Bishop completes the assassinations.

 The first target is a warlord named Krill, held in a Malaysian prison.
-Bishop gets himself imprisoned, and gains Krill's trust by killing a man who attempts to kill him, Krill's former right-hand man.
+Bishop gets himself imprisoned, and gains Krill's trust by killing a man who attempts to murder Krill.
 Bishop then kills Krill himself by overdosing him with snake venom, and escapes with the help of Crain's operatives.

-The next target is Adrian Cook, a Sydney-based billionaire and former trafficker of underaged sex workers.
-Bishop bypasses Cook's penthouse apartment's tight security, breaks the glass bottom of his overhanging pool with a tube containing chemicals, causing the glass to crack, and sending him plummeting to his death.
+The next target is Adrian Cook, a Sydney-based billionaire and former human trafficker.
+Bishop bypasses Cook's penthouse apartment's tight security and breaks the glass bottom of his overhanging cantilever pool with a tube of chemicals, thereby sending Cook plummeting 76 stories to his death.